Bourbon whiskey: Geographic origin

 The bourbon distilleries that produce Buffalo Trace (left), Maker's Mark (center), and Woodford Reserve (right), are National Historic Landmarks in Kentucky.

 On May 4, 1964, the U.S. Congress declared bourbon whiskey as a "distinctive product of the United States" by concurrent resolution.
 Bourbon may be produced anywhere in the U.S. where it is legal to distill spirits, but most brands are produced in Kentucky, where bourbon production has a strong historical association.
 The filtering of iron-free water through the high concentrations of limestone that are unique to the area is often touted by bourbon distillers in Kentucky as a signature step in the bourbon-making process.

 On August 2, 2007, the U.S. Senate passed a resolution sponsored by Senator Jim Bunning (R-KY) officially declaring September 2007 to be National Bourbon Heritage Month, commemorating the history of bourbon whiskey.
 Notably, the resolution claimed that Congress had declared bourbon to be "America's Native Spirit" in its 1964 resolution.
 However, the 1964 resolution did not contain such a statement; it declared bourbon to be a distinctive product identifiable with the U.S. (in a similar way that Scotch is considered identifiable with Scotland).
 The resolution was passed again in 2008.

 As of 2018, 95% of all bourbon is produced in Kentucky, according to the Kentucky Distillers' Association.
 As of 2018, there were 68 whiskey distilleries in Kentucky, this was up 250 percent in the past ten years.
-At that time, the state had more than 8.1 million barrels of bourbon that were aging – a number that greatly exceeds the state's population of about 4.3 million.
+At that time, the state had more than 8.1 million barrels of bourbon that were aging.
+By October 2025, the inventory reached an all-time high of 16.1 million aging barrels, according to the Kentucky Distillers' Association.